AdrianCert/master-presentation/presentation.md

 ### Motivation and Overview

+- Initial goal: _Create framework for universal binary unpacking_
+  - why? to help researchers to understand malware better
-- **Behavioural analysis** as key for cybersecurity and biomedical research
+- Phase01: **Behavioural analysis** as key for cybersecurity and biomedical research

+--

+### Shift: static to dynamic analysis

 - Shift from static approaches towards dynamic runtime analysis
 - Goal: Create generalized behavioural models for diverse domains